bukhosomhlahlo/Into-to-HTML-CSS/README.md

 </p>

 #### Unordered lists
-    <p> We use the "ul" tag to create an unordered list, where each item is represented by the "li" tag.</p>
+     We use the "ul" tag to create an unordered list, where each item is represented by the "li" tag.
 #### Ordered lists
     We use the "ol" tag to create an ordered list, where each item is represented by the "li" tag.
 The items in the ordered list are automatically numbered.
 #### Definition lists